Interruption to your water supply - UB7 - West Drayton

 If a business transfer or change of business ownership takes place or is envisaged, we may transfer your personal data to the new owner (or a prospective new owner).
 If this happens, you will be informed of this transfer.

-Unfortunately, the transmission of your personal data via the internet is not completely secure and although we do our best to protect your personal data, we cannot guarantee the security of your data transmitted to us over the internet and you acknowledge that any transmission is at your own risk.
+Unfortunately, the transmission of your personal data via the internet is not completely secure and although we do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to us over the internet and you acknowledge that any transmission is at your own risk.

 We will keep your personal data for no longer than is necessary for the purposes for which it was obtained.
 The criteria for determining the duration for which we will retain your personal data are as follows: